You Earned a Ticket!

 In 2010, California legislation created a mechanism that, for a time, generated enormous controversy: parents of students in schools with very low test scores could trigger a change at the school.
 The options included conversion to a charter school, replacing staff, removing the principal or closing the school.

-This parent trigger policy experienced a brief vogue, but few actually attempted it.
-The law is still on the books in California as of 2024, but changes in the school accountability system rendered the conditions for the trigger moot.
+This parent trigger policy briefly attracted attention, but few actually attempted it.
+As of 2024 the law remained on the books in California, but changes in the school accountability system rendered the conditions for the trigger moot.

 Reducing the differences